 Let’s talk about remote work expenses.
 Your remote workers save a lot of energy and time on commuting, but they do have expenses and needs even when working from home.
 Having in mind each remote worker's position, think of ways to make them more productive and satisfied.
 Is there a monthly allowance for their wellbeing and health, such as a gym membership or a yoga class?
 Include all budgets or reimbursement options, their limitations, and procedures for approval in the policy.

 Rightful termination is a standard part of most company policies.
 It covers the basis for termination and the procedures related to it.
-However, in a remote work employee policy, it should contain a clause stating that employees cannot be terminated based on working remotely.
+However, a remote employee policy should contain a clause stating that employees cannot be terminated based on working remotely.
 This simple inclusion prevents managers from treating remote workers differently than office-based ones simply because of the lack of in-person contact.

 The rightful termination clause should also cover procedures related to equipment when a remote employee leaves the company.